Jos Ilagan

 “You piqued my curiosity, Old Chap.”

-“The guerillas get the meth and other stuff and sell them to raise money for the Party.
-Profits are reportedly good like they’re running a cottage industry.
+“The guerrillas get the meth and other stuff and sell them to raise money for the Party.
+Profits are reportedly good, like they’re running a cottage industry.
 They use a big portion of their earnings to purchase firearms.”

 “You think PDEA’s raid of the syndicate’s den yesterday had something to do with RGP and KD?”